saidvandeklundert/saidvandeklundert.github.io/_posts/2020-3-16-saltstack-overview.md

 ### Configuration management:

 Salt gives you granular control as well as ways to abstract complexity and work on a different layers.
 On a practical level, Salt can interface with a plethora of systems.
 You can use SaltStack to manage Linux, Windows, Juniper, Cisco, ESXi and much more.
-Additionally, SaltStack can interface with other external systems in order to pull in whatever data is needed for you configuration efforts.
+Additionally, SaltStack can interface with other external systems in order to pull in whatever data is needed for your configuration efforts.

 ### Orchestration and automation: